An explanation of the different meanings of the English phrasal verb 'go on' from a native speaker, with lots of example sentences

-'Go on' is really common in English.
-We use it a lot in many different ways.
-During my research for the post I realised that 'go on' has many uses, so it is no surprise that it is one of the most common phrasal verbs in everyday use in the English language.
-This is a long post, so please stick with it and hopefully you will learn some new ways to use this versatile little construction....
+'Go on' is a really common phrasal verb in English. and we use it in a lot of different ways.
+During my research for the post I realised just how many uses that it has, so it is no surprise that it is one of the most common phrasal verbs in everyday use in the English language.
+This is a long post, so please stick with it and hopefully you will learn some new ways to use this versatile little construction.
+So, without further ado, let's make a start....

 Usage | Common |